 Bangkok certainly has its gritty charm.
-After all, it was the most visited city in the world in several different years, surpassing New York and London.
-It’s always in the top 10.
+After all, it was the most visited city in the world in several different years, even surpassing New York and London.
 But beyond enjoying some obligatory post-trip shopping, rampant heat, traffic, and pollution aren’t exactly an ideal end to a relaxing vacation.
 Fortunately, there are plenty of good opportunities for day trips near Bangkok.

 The Ancient City in Samut Prakan

 The easiest, nearest option on this list of Bangkok day trips definitely doesn’t require an overnight stay.
 The Ancient City (also commonly called "Ancient Siam") is just about an hour away.
 If you only have an afternoon to spare and want to get away from Bangkok’s concrete embrace, head an hour south for a pleasant escape.

 Wandering the beautifully manicured 200 acres of the Ancient City provides a microcosm of Thai culture and history.
 The atmosphere is romantic.
 Famous archaeological sites—some of which are difficult to reach or no longer standing—have been tastefully recreated.
 Photogenic monuments, temple replicas, Buddha statues, and gardens provide a peaceful respite from the city along with a chance to learn a bit about Thailand.
 In fact, the entire park is actually shaped like Thailand.

 The grounds are expansive, so if the walking is too much, bicycles and golf carts can be rented.
 Guided tram tours are available.
 The relatively steep entrance fee of 700 baht (around $22) is cut in half at 4 p.m.
 The Ancient City closes at 7 p.m.